 Where are former JRC students living?
-Fourteen (20%) were living independently.
-Twenty-one (30%) were living with their family.
-Twenty-eight (40%) were in supervised residential situations such as group homes that either the parents or the former student considered to be less restrictive than living at JRC.
-Four individuals (6%) were in jail.
-Two individuals (3%) were living at homeless shelters.
+Nineteen (22%) were living independently.
+Thirty-one (35%) were living with their family.
+Thirty-five (40%) were in supervised residential situations such as group homes, most of which were considered (by the parent/guardian or former student) less restrictive than JRC.
+One individual was homeless and two were incarcerated.